Faisal-Abdo/File-Sorter/README.md

 ## Installation
 1. Clone the repository:
    *git clone https://github.com/your-username/file-sorter.git*
+   /br
 2.Navigate to the project directory:
   *cd file-sorter*
 /br
 ##Usage
+/br
 3.Run the application:
   *python file_sorter.py*
 /br
-Select a directory to sort by clicking "Browse" and navigating to the target directory.
+-Select a directory to sort by clicking "Browse" and navigating to the target directory.
-Customize folder names for different file types if needed.
+-Customize folder names for different file types if needed.
-Click "Sort Files" to initiate the sorting process.
+-Click "Sort Files" to initiate the sorting process.
-Use the "Backup Files" button to create a backup of sorted files.
+-Use the "Backup Files" button to create a backup of sorted files.
-Use the "Restore Backed Files" button to restore files from backup when needed.
+-Use the "Restore Backed Files" button to restore files from backup when needed.